joshnuss/svelte-preprocess-tailwind/README.md

 ## Group conditions

-Conditions can be added to an entire group:
+Conditions can be added to an entire group of attributes in one shot:

 ```html
 <a (text-bold,underline)={isActive}/>